darsain/motio/README.md

 ## Calling

-Motio is called on an element representing animation container, where animation is delivered in CSS background image.
+Motio is called on an element representing animation container, where animation is delivered as a CSS background image.

 In sprite based animations, container should have the dimensions of one sprite frame.
 E.g, if you have 10 frames in a horizontal sprite that is 1000 x 100 pixels big, the container should be 100 x 100 pixels big.